PeterRibs/house_price_model/README.md

 # House price model

 Using real data from Boston House Prices Dataset (More detal in `https://www.cs.toronto.edu/~delve/data/boston/bostonDetail.html`).
 The question was answered using separate files.
 The graphs produced in order to answer the question are in the 'Graphs' folder or 'https://peterribs.github.io/house_price_model/'.
 The names of the figures are as 'FIG_'+'name of the file that gave origin'.

+We can also visualize the difference between the training and validation data to see the model training error.

 There are 14 attributes in each case of the dataset.
 They are:
 - CRIM - per capita crime rate by town